 - official transcripts from non-WSU institutions for all courses being used for endorsement, but not for the degree.

 - copy of test scores for the library media subject test.

-It is the student's responsibility to gather these materials.
-Once the packet is complete, students should send it to the Teacher Certification Office in the College of Education (Room 469).
+Once the packet is complete, students should send it to the Teacher Certification Office in the College of Education (c/o Sonya Landrum, firstname.lastname@example.org).
 Please keep copies of all materials for your records.

 90-day letters are issued by the Teacher Certification Office.
 A 90-day letter is a temporary proof of endorsement serving as a bridge between the review and recommendation of a student for endorsement by the Teacher Certification Office and formal endorsement by the State of Michigan.